II. Academic Advising

 • Produce a project (the Contribution) that integrates their learning, insights, values, and questions.

-• Develop skills for collaborating with others to achieve group and individual goals.
+• Develop skills in collaborating with others to achieve group and individual goals.

 • Develop skills for communicating their work in small groups and with larger audiences.

-Students begin their Collaborative Quest with a single class in the first 3-week term, “Initiate.”
-Initiate is taught in interdisciplinary teams of faculty and staff.
-This class places emphasis on building community, acclimating to Guilford, expectations of college, project-based learning, and developing skills for communication and collaboration.
+Students begin their Integrative Experience in their first semester by taking First Year Seminar.
+FYS is taught by a faculty member and a CAPE advisor.
+This class places emphasis on building community, acclimating to Guilford, understanding expectations of college, engaging with experiential learning, and developing skills for communication and collaboration.
 It centers around the questions “who are we” and “what does it mean to be curious.”
-CAPE Advisors begin working with students during Initiate.

-RS3 is a two credit course that students typically take in their junior year.
+Junior Seminar is a two credit course that students typically take in their junior year.
 Students reflect on and integrate learning across curricular and co-curricular experiences.
-They will identify their Explore courses (related to their intellectual curiosities and/or Contribution project) and make plans for the Apply course and Contribution project.
+They will identify their Explore courses (related to their intellectual curiosities and/or Contribution project) and make plans for the Senior Seminar course and Contribution project.

-Apply is the last course in the CQ and is worth four credits.
-Students typically take Apply during their senior year (MYCQ 401 Apply or an approved designated option).
+Senior Seminar is the last course in the IE and is worth four credits.
+Students typically take Senior Seminar during their senior year (IE 401 Senior Seminar or an approved designated option).
 Students produce a contribution project in this course and present it to the public.
-They also reflect on the CQ experience depending on their Contribution needs and other course requirements.
-The focus of Apply is completing the Contribution project and reflecting on the CQ as a whole.
+The focus of Senior Seminar is completing the Contribution project and reflecting on the IE as a whole.

 Contribution Project